Bibek-Luitel/bibek-luitel.github.io/_news/announcement_13.md

 related_posts: false
 ---

-🎓 Conferred the ***Doctor of Education*** degree at the Fall 2025 commencement at Texas A&M University–Corpus Christi.
+🎓 Conferred the ***Doctor of Education in Educational Leadership and Administration*** degree at the Fall 2025 commencement at Texas A&M University–Corpus Christi.